Rustamshry34/LLM-based-ATS/README.md

 When a resume is uploaded:

 The system detects whether the resume is single-column or multi-column.
-Text is extracted using pdfplumber or PyMuPDF.
-An LLM parses the text into structured JSON (name, skills, education, experience).
+An AI Agent parses the text into structured JSON (name, skills, education, experience).
-An embedding is generated and added to the FAISS index.
+An embedding is generated and added to the ChromaDB index.
 ### 2. Job Matching
 When a job is posted:

 An embedding is generated for the job description.
-The system searches the FAISS index for similar candidate embeddings.
+The system searches the ChromaDB index for similar candidate embeddings.
-An LLM evaluates the match and assigns an ATS score with explanations.
+An embedding model evaluates the match and assigns an ATS score.